-A GCSE qualification in Mathematics at Grade C or better is essential for all pupils wishing to enter higher education in the UK.
+A GCSE qualification in Mathematics at Grade 4 is generally required for pupils wishing to enter higher education in the UK.
 For those wishing to go on to study Mathematics, Engineering and Science-related subjects, A Level Mathematics is often required.